-11 Essential Categories for Off-Roading & Overlanding Accessories – The Complete Guide
+11 Essential Accessories for Off-Roading & Overlanding – The Complete Guide

 Before putting this list together, I made sure to put in the blood, sweat and tears over the last decade of making all the wrong decisions, being unprepared, outfitting my vehicles out-of-order and owning items I wasn’t an expert in using.

 I’ve found myself in plenty of situations where I knew I should’ve known better.
 I wanted to provide the write-up I wish I had before I started putting things together.

 For reference, I own a 2008 Tacoma with a handful of modifications, bringing my weight to just under 6K lbs, and it gets USED.
 This is the vehicle I’ll reference for the majority of my recreational recovery experience.
 I’ve also operated and recovered a handful of other vehicles – Hiluxes, Land Cruisers, 4Runners, Land Rovers, and HMMWVs.

 There are no complete guidelines on what piece of equipment, brand or model is best.
 Different products shine in different situations.
 I’ll talk about my experience in each off-road and overlanding specific category, and share what I use and why.
 Your vehicle should be outfitted with what you’ve researched and decided is best for your adventures.

 So, let’s get prepared, and put together a recovery setup that makes sense.
 Let’s start with the most important aspect of off-roading in general first.